Requirements Tracking in Reqode

 Reqode is not only a tool to describe and maintain product specifications.
-It also helps you manage development in a structured and feature-driven way.
-Instead of focusing only on tasks or tickets, Reqode allows you to manage work around Features — the real product capabilities that deliver value to users.
+It also helps you manage development in a structured and requirement-driven way.
+Instead of focusing only on tasks or tickets, Reqode allows you to manage work around requirements such as use cases or user stories — the real product capabilities that deliver value to users.

-Feature Tracking connects specifications, implementation, testing, and change management into one structured system.
-This helps teams clearly understand what is being built, why it is being built, and what the current state of each feature is.
+Requirements Tracking connects specifications, implementation, testing, and change management into one structured system.
+This helps teams clearly understand what is being built, why it is being built, and what the current state of each requirement is.

 In many teams, development is managed through tasks or tickets.
 However, tasks alone do not show the full picture.
-A single feature can span multiple specifications, change requests, and test cases.
-Without a structured feature layer, it becomes difficult to understand overall progress and risks.
+A single use case can span multiple specifications, change requests, and test cases.
+Without a structured requirements layer, it becomes difficult to understand overall progress and risks.

-Reqode introduces Features as a first-class entity.
-This allows you to manage development at a software functionality level level , while still keeping full technical visibility.
+Reqode introduces Requirement as a first-class entity.
+This allows you to manage development at a software functionality level , while still keeping full technical visibility.

 In Reqode, you can:

-- Define and describe Features in a decomposed structured way
+- Define and describe Requirements in a decomposed structured way

-- Set and update the status of a Feature (planned, in progress, completed, etc.) with a breakdown into stages (design, dev, qa, etc.)
+- Set and update the status of Requirements (planned, in progress, completed, etc.) with a breakdown into stages (design, dev, qa, etc.)

-- Connect Features to Software Units that implement them
+- Link Requirements to Software Units that implement them

-- Monitor test coverage, runs, and results for each Feature
+- Monitor test coverage, runs, and results for each requirement

 Reqode as a Product Command Center